SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 #### OData annotation vocabularies

-First, let's consider the simple and single word "readonly", and then what appears to be words within a wider syntactical structure in this larger example.
+First, let's consider the simple and single word "readonly", and then what appears to be words ("UI", "Identification", "LineItem", "Value", etc) within a wider syntactical structure in this larger example.

 The previous `@readonly` example was a CDS annotation that resulted in the generation of multiple OData annotations.

 In this current example, what we're looking at are annotations that are closer to the direct use of the combination of the OData annotation concepts of "vocabulary" and "term".
-To understand this better, let's start by taking a atep back, and staring at the OData annotation vocabularies for a few minutes.
+To understand this better, let's start by taking a step back, and staring at the OData annotation vocabularies for a few minutes.

 The standards document [OData Vocabularies Version 4.0 Committee Specification / Public Review Draft 01](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/odata-vocabularies-v4.0.html) outlines six vocabularies as follows (the summary document [OData specs](https://github.com/qmacro/odata-specs/blob/master/overview.md) provides some information on the different document stages such as "Committee Specification" and "Public Review"):